 Newer projectors can also be much more adept at showing cinematic content and video games at home, thanks to options such as a game mode and automatic low-latency mode.
 These are all features that can now be found on many mid-range and budget-smart projector models, which make for the perfect projectors for churches and community meetings.

-While many of LG’s projector series are too new to have product-specific reliability ratings in projector reviews, their life cycles should match or exceed those of earlier models.
+While many of LG’s projector series is too new to have product-specific reliability ratings in projector reviews, their life cycles should match or exceed those of earlier models.
 In particular, improvements in cooling and laser diode technology means many of LG’s solid-state illumination projectors have a 20,000-hour lamp life rating.
-This would equate to roughly ten years of use if you were to run the projector for nearly 40-hours per week.
+This would equate to roughly ten years of use if you were to run the projector for nearly 40 hours per week.

-In general, schools and businesses expect installation projectors to last from 3 to 5 years.
+Schools and businesses generally expect installation projectors to last 3 to 5 years.
 Home theater projectors may last longer due to less frequent use or wear out sooner due to less frequent maintenance.